Inter-CFAR Fellowship Program in Implementation Science (2022-2023)

 On behalf of inter-CFAR Implementation Science Working Group and the Mid-Atlantic CFAR Implementation Science Hub, we are welcoming applications for an NIH-funded training opportunity in implementation science (IS) for early stage investigators (ESIs) engaging in HIV-related research.
-Since its inaugural class of 2019-2020, the fellowship has engaged 51 fellows in the program.
-This year’s Implementation Science Fellows will be selected across the CFAR network, HBCUs and U.S. Universities to participate in a mentorship program, including both didactic, online and mentored small group training in IS methodology.
-The applied mentorship focuses on the development of a grant application which incorporates IS methodology and/or training and is intended to culminate in a two-day grant refinement and networking workshop.
+Since its inaugural class of 2019-2020, the fellowship has engaged 81 fellows in the program.
+This year’s Implementation Science Fellows will be selected across the CFAR network, HBCUs and U.S. Universities to participate in a mentorship program, including both didactic, online, and mentored small group training in IS methodology.
+The applied mentorship focuses on the development of a grant application which incorporates IS methodology and/or training and culminates in a two-day in person grant refinement and networking workshop.
+This workshop will take place in Baltimore on a date to be determined in March/April 2023 and is a requirement of the Fellowship.
+A final decision regarding the exact date of the in-person meeting will be determined prior to application decisions.
+Please refer to JHU-CFAR (hopkinscfar.org) for details and check back periodically for updates

 Fellows are expected to: